coolinmc6/mc_blog/README.md

 	</p>
 ```
 ####~9:40
-*By this time, we have created a simple view to receive posts BUT we don't yet have a model that can actually
+- By this time, we have created a simple view to receive posts BUT we don't yet have a model that can actually
 save the data.
 That's what we need to do now...
 ```shell
 rails g model Post title:string body:text
 ```
-*In order to save our posts, we have to define a 'create' method
+- In order to save our posts, we have to define a 'create' method
-*A 'create' method pretty much has to just create the post (@post = Post.new) and save it (@post.save).
+- A 'create' method pretty much has to just create the post (@post = Post.new) and save it (@post.save).
 BUT....there's
 more to it than that...
-..*as a security feature, Rails require that we specify the parameters that we are updating in something called "strong
+  -as a security feature, Rails require that we specify the parameters that we are updating in something called "strong
 parameters"
-..*strong parameters are defined in the Post controller (posts_controller.rb) and are 'private' meaning that they [FILL IN]
+  -strong parameters are defined in the Post controller (posts_controller.rb) and are 'private' meaning that they [FILL IN]
 *this is what the create and strong parameters look like:
 ```ruby
 def create